SURFACING - The Hidden Injury in a Career That's All About *Show*

 I wish I could have remained your shiny, smiling poster-child.
 That role is way more fun than this one.
 Unfortunately, a bunch of other things undermined my tenuous toehold on Triumph.
 Because my life didn't end with the closing of that Overcomer book that got written about me.
 It didn't end when I took my bows to a standing ovation and the lights faded to black and we all went home.

-Heck, it didn't even end when the star fell.
+Heck, it didn't even end when the star finally fell in 2014.

 That's actually the start of my new favorite tale.
 So thanks for being here with me on this stage.
 We are few, but we are RAWR.

 Except when we're not.

 Sometimes we get slain by Goldfinger.
 Madison 2014

 CHOOSE YOUR OWN ADVENTURE:

 --UP NEXT: DEC.
 18: ON THIS NIGHT 20 YEARS AGO - The magical dinner I shared with a gorgeous musician two nights before my big car wreck.

 --OR if you want to dive into how I got my start dancing, those adventures are all HERE.
 (Alas, we can’t order our categories in reverse order, so the start of the adventure is at the bottom of the list.)